varunon9/Image-Stegano/README.md

 # Image-Stegano
-#### A tool to analyze and implement various image steganography methods in Java (under development)
+#### A tool to analyze and implement various image steganography methods in Java

 "Steganography is the art and science of communicating in a way which hides the existence of the communication.
 In contrast to Cryptography, where the enemy is allowed to detect, intercept and modify